Marriage Proposal Trends in 2025: These Numbers Will Shock You!

 -

-Choosing the engagement ring is one of the most important steps in planning your marriage proposal.
-Around 25% of men decide to buy the ring two months before asking the big question, while another quarter waits three months.
-These timeframes are good markers to help you organise your proposal and avoid any last-minute rush.
-However, it’s interesting to note that 5% of men end up buying the ring after the proposal – either because they acted impulsively or because the ring didn’t arrive in time.
-That’s why it’s crucial to order the ring well in advance, to avoid the stress of wondering when it will finally arrive!
+Interestingly, 5% of men end up buying the ring after the proposal—either because they acted impulsively or because the ring hadn’t arrived in time.
+That’s why it’s crucial to order the ring well in advance, to avoid the stress of waiting and wondering when it will finally arrive!

 The average cost of a marriage proposal is €1500 (excluding the ring)